shashu-21/summerofbitcoinchallenge/README.md

 * Main.java: This contains the driver code for block generation where different classes and functions are accessed to generate and output the block of permissible transactions.
 * Resources.java: This is the class that stores the dynamic arrays of objects of Transactions and CumulativeTrans class.
 It allows the use of these list in the main function and also includes a sorting function.
-* Transactions.java and CumulativeTrans.java: These contain classes objects of which are used to represent each entry in the input file.
+* Transactions.java and CumulativeTrans.java: These contain classes, objects of which are used to represent each entry in the input file.

 **Idea**